microprediction/microprediction/README.md

 Hello.
 You've found the humble birthplace of the prediction web.

-Here loosely coupled individual contributors collectively effect *turnkey, repeated short term predictions* of *anything*, for *any purpose*, for *anyone*, at *any time* accessed via an API or client library.
+Loosely coupled individual contributors collectively effect *turnkey, repeated short term predictions* of *anything*, for *any purpose*, for *anyone*, at *any time* accessed via an API or client library.
 It is used by two leading financial institutions despite being very new.
 The Linked-In community doubled last month, so [join us](https://www.linkedin.com/company/65109690)!

 You can: